What is the Youth Council?

 The Youth Council was started in 2013 with a goal of expanding the Discovery Center’s programs, exhibits, and outreach opportunities and to better engage teens and tweens in the community.
 After completing extensive evaluations of the Discovery Center and analyzing the feedback, the Youth Council began making recommendations to the Board of Directors that centered on visitor-driven updates to exhibits and allowed for the development of a dedicated space for older youth.

-The Geeking Out Space has been in development for almost two years and is ready to launch an introductory phase in 2017.
-In the coming year, the Youth Council will work on opening the Geeking Out Space and developing the business skills needed to manage a budget, find sponsors, oversee a project, and work effectively as a team.
-In addition to the Geeking Out Space, the Youth Council has also participated in several special interest projects at the Discovery Center including free days, summer camps, and leading the Explorers’ Club.
+One ongoing project continues to be The Geeking Out Space.
+Planning for this teen designed and teen oriented space includes developing the business skills needed to manage a budget, finding sponsors, overseeing a project, and working effectively as a team.
+In addition to the Geeking Out Space, the Youth Council has also participated in several special interest projects at the Discovery Center including free days, summer camps, and leading the after-school Explorers’ Club program.
+Over the next year, the Youth Council will play an integral role in events for the Tennessee STEAM Festival.

 Benefits of joining